 An addiction is something you find yourself doing frequently and repeatedly that you don’t want to do anymore.
-We all have something that we’re addicted to, which can be behavioural, emotional or even physical.
+We all have something that we’re addicted to, which can be behavioral, emotional or even physical.

 Addiction is a cycle.
 As human beings, we all have a genuine need to feel and give love, to be cared for and belong, and ultimately express ourselves in order to be understood and accepted.
-When we attempt to fulfil those needs through food, alcohol, drugs, compulsive behaviour, etc. we feel that our desires are being met.
+When we attempt to fulfill those needs through food, alcohol, drugs, compulsive behavior, etc. we feel that our desires are being met.
 Unfortunately, because these good feelings are only temporary, we turn to these quick fixes more often and they become an addiction.

 Addictions are a temporary fix to long term pain

 It’s impossible to satisfy the addiction enough to be in control of it.
 Often we put our hope on other and things in the outside world to provide for our deeper needs but they can’t.
 So we feel let down and keep returning to our addictions.

 To overcome the addiction you have to address the self and meet the needs that are being ‘fixed’.
 Think of it as addiction is the sticky plaster that constantly needs replacing when really, you need stitching together and making ‘whole’ again.